jondavid-black/food/docs/_posts/2020-12-26-fantastic_breasts.md

 hidden: false
 ---

 This is easily one of my favorite chicken dish.
 It is actually the first thing I ever cooked for April when we were dating (before I realized she was a bit picky about her meat selections).
 I think this may be one of the first recipes my Mom taught me to cook.
-Honestly, it is just an adaptation of chicken and rice, but who doesn’t love chicken and rice?
+Honestly, it is just an adaptation of chicken and rice, but who doesn't love chicken and rice?
 If you really want to crank up the flavor, double the bacon!

 ## Ingredients
 - 4 boneless skinless chicken breasts